 The Garmin Vivoactive 4 is a good watch for those who want to exercise regularly, and track that exercise accurately, but are not too worried about making sure every session counts.

 Want to push yourself to shave seconds off your minutes-per-km each month?
 Or really focus on your performance throughout a session?
 A Garmin Forerunner is probably a better watch than a Vivoactive 4.
-The Forerunner 645 Music is the obvious alternative.

 First reviewed: January 2020